Astha0710/JavaFnCosmosOutputBindings/README.md

 You can also modify other parameters based on your requirement through the pom.xml file.

-Once all the changes are made, follow the Deploy to azure steps https://github.com/Astha0710/JavaFnCosmosOutputBindings/edit/master/README.md#L46
+Once all the changes are made, follow the Deploy to azure steps as given above.